 - 3. Select the Spin down Unconfigured drives check box to let the controller enable the unconfigured drives to enter the Power-Save mode. - 4.
 Select the Spin down Hot Spares check box to let the controller enable the Hot spare drives to enter the Power-Save mode. - 5.
-Select the Spin down Configured Drives check box to let the controller enable the Configured drives to enter the Power-Save mode. - 6.
 Select the drive standby time from the Drive Standby Time drop-down list.